mozilla/ichnaea/docs/user_index.rst

 User documentation
 ==================

-These sections cover information for using the APIs directly as well as through applications and libraries.
+This section covers information for using the APIs directly as well as through applications and libraries.

 .. toctree::